Last Updated on July 29, 2021 by Stellar Sunscreens

-These screens are used to block out uv rays, glare, and heat from the sun.
-They are great for windows with direct sunlight as it can help decrease the heat and glare entering your home.
+These screens are used to block out UV rays, glare, and heat from the sun.
+TAs you can imagine, they are best for windows with direct sunlight, as it can help decrease the heat and glare entering your home.

-Using a sunscreen can decrease a room’s temperature by 12 degrees.
-This will aid in lowering energy cost to keep your home cool.
-It also adds value to your home.
+Using a sunscreen for your windows can decrease a room’s temperature by about 12 degrees Fahrenheit.
+This will aid in lowering energy costs due to keeping your home cool.
+Additionally, it also adds value to your home.

-When using solar sunscreen there is still visibility when looking outside.
-These are similar to the insect screen but provide more solar protection and cooling effects.
-So it will have limited effects on your ability to see the landscape and environment around your home.
+When using solar sunscreens, there is still visibility when looking outside, through them.
+These are similar to an insect screen, but provide more solar protection and cooling effects.
+So they have limited effects on your ability to see the landscape and environment around your home.

-Sunscreens help to protect your furniture, floors, and interior decorations from discoloration and wear from the sun’s rays.
+Sunscreens help to protect your furniture, floors, and interior decorations from discoloration and wear from the sun’s rays too!.

 Awnings are fixed or retractable shades placed above your windows to help block out some sunlight.
 Awnings are made from a variety of materials such as metal or synthetic fabric.

-Awning does help to decrease the amount of heat that enters into your home from the sun.
-When using an awning, there does need to be ventilation holes in the awning to prevent hot air from being trapped underneath.
+Awnings dont help to decrease the amount of heat that enters into your home from the sun.
+When using an awning, there doesn’t need to be ventilation holes in the awning to prevent hot air from being trapped underneath.

-Shutters are placed on the outside of the window either hinged to the sides of your window or placed above to roll down your window.
+Window shutters are another kind of window treatment that offers a stable and solid covering.
+Usually, shutters will consist of horizontal rails and vertical stiles that are all mounted within a frame.
+They are placed on the outside of the window either hinged to the sides of your window or placed above to roll down onto your window.

 Roller shutters are slats made of aluminum or plastic that interlock when rolled down to also provide privacy and reduce heat in your home.

 Shutter usually do not provide visibility into or out of your home.
-This is perfect for those looking for security.
+This is perfect for those looking for security and privacy.
 These are also used for areas that experience intense storms as it can help protect the windows.

 Indoor Window Treatments